Skip to content

 System Performance

-• Database Query Time - Average time for database operations
+• Database Query Time - Average query execution time

-• Error Rate - Percentage of requests resulting in errors
+• Error Rate - Percentage of requests returning 5xx errors

 • Last Run - Timestamp of most recent load test

-• Average Response Time - Median latency under load
+• Average Response Time - Mean time per operation

 AI Autofix Activity

-• Success Rate - Percentage of issues successfully resolved by AI
+• Success Rate - Percentage of autofix attempts that resolved the issue

 Using the Dashboard